Do you sometimes find yourself in a running funk?

 Here is an example: I ran 14 miles this weekend for a training run and the last mile was pretty uncomfortable, my thighs were burning, my calves were tight, my feet were hurting, and it was hot and sweaty.

 Over a period of several years, I have not only changed how I think but how I live.
 I pulled myself out of this negative thinking and I continued running by changing my thought process.
 I found and surrounded myself with positive people.
 I chose very carefully what I was reading and what I was listening to when it came to books and music.
 I read running books and I read stories of people who are successful and not all of them were runners, some of them were successful in business.

 I'm not the same person anymore.
 I am less self-centered, I find a lot more joy in helping others.

 You have to be honest with yourself.
 Getting out of a funk is extremely hard and it takes time.
 Start with an analysis of your lifestyle and training habits.
 Try to identify the root cause of how you got there and surround yourself with the support of people that motivate and inspire you.

 Additional Running Resources

-Runner's Toolkit - Get access to 30 days of free coaching tips by email and get your #1 running question personally answered by me, just for signing up.
+Get Our Free Runner's Toolkit - Get access to 30 days of free coaching tips by email and get your #1 running question personally answered by me, just for signing up.
 Plus get free access to our private Facebook community where other RunBuzz community members gather for support, camaraderie and general shenanigans.

-Find out how you can support RunBuzz’s mission to bring quality running content (educational, inspirational, etc) to the running community.
-Did you know it takes approximately 8-10 hours of work to research, record, edit and release each podcast episode?
-Help support us in our mission to make every runner regardless of age, size and ability a better runner.
-Your support helps keep future RunBuzz podcast episodes ad-free and new episodes coming.
+Sponsor The Podcast - Do you find the RunBuzz Running podcast helpful?
+Then consider helping me continue to bring quality running content to the running community.
+Did you know it takes approximately 8-10 hours of work to research, record, edit and release each episode of the RunBuzz podcast?
+Consider supporting me by donating a few dollars to keep the show running.
+Your support helps keep RunBuzz podcast episodes ad-free and new episodes coming.